ADGEfficiency/data-science-south/content/lessons/shell.md

 echo "Hello, $name!"
 ```

-We use the `lang:shell-session:$name` syntax to refer to the value of the `lang:shell-session:name` variable within the script.
+We use the `$name` syntax to refer to the value of the `name` variable within the script.

 ### Functions in Bash

-We can write a function in a Bash script using the `lang:Bash:function` keyword:
+We can write a function in a Bash script using the `function` keyword:

 ```bash
 function greet {